MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Related Work

-Differential privacy \cite{differential, differential1, differential2}, which is proposed for query-response systems, prevents the adversary from inferring the presence or absence of any individual in the database by adding random noise to aggregated results \cite{diff_sur1, diff_sur2}.
-In recent years, local differential privacy \cite{localdiff, ldpcommunity, ldphitter} has attracted increasing attention because it is particularly useful in distributed environments where users submit their sensitive information to untrusted curator.
-Randomized response \cite{randomr, randomresponse}, which is a client-based privacy solution, is widely applied in local differential privacy to collect users' statistics without violating the privacy.
-In the scenario of centralized publication, the recipients including adversaries can be considered as untrusted.
-Inspired by local differential privacy, this paper uses the method of randomized response to perturb the original QI values before release to prevent the disclosure of matching the combination of QI values.
-Specifically, mutual cover is enlightened by randomized response technique that modifies the design matrix to the random output table in which the probabilities of random output QI values are calculated for records.
+Differential privacy \cite{dwork2006differential, zhang2014towards}, which is proposed for query-response systems, prevents the adversary from inferring the presence or absence of any individual in the database by adding random noise (e.g., Laplace Mechanism \cite{dwork2006calibrating} and Exponential Mechanism \cite{mcsherry2007mechanism}) to aggregated results.
+However, differential privacy also faces the contradiction between privacy protection and data analysis \cite{han2015sensitive}.
+For instance, a smaller $\epsilon$ for $\epsilon$-differential privacy provides better protection but worse information utility.

+In recent years, local differential privacy \cite{kasiviswanathan2011what, bun2019heavy} has attracted increasing attention because it is particularly useful in distributed environments where users submit their sensitive information to untrusted curator.
+Randomized response \cite{holohan2017optimal} is widely applied in local differential privacy to collect users' statistics without violating the privacy.
+Inspired by local differential privacy, this paper uses the method of randomized response to perturb original QI values before release to prevent the disclosure of matching the combination of QI values.